HenrikVarmer/aruleRec/README.md

 ### Easy and fast recommendations with association rule learning in R

+Let's say all you know about your customers is their purchase history.
+With this data you want to generate individual recommendations representing cross-selling opportunities.
+How?
+[Association Rule Learning.](https://en.wikipedia.org/wiki/Association_rule_learning)

 The aruleRec function takes a dataframe as input in tidy (long) format with one observation (customer-item pair) per row.
-This data.frame must contain two columns: a customer ID and a product ID.
-The data.frame and column names must be provided as arguments to the function, along with the hyperparameters for [association rule mining](https://en.wikipedia.org/wiki/Association_rule_learning) - confidence, support, minlen, and maxlen.
+The input data.frame must contain two columns: a customer ID and a product ID.
+The data.frame and column names are provided as arguments to the function, along with the hyperparameters for rule mining - confidence, support, minlen, and maxlen.

 *Note: This library relies on the [arules](https://cran.r-project.org/web/packages/arules/index.html) package for mining association rules.*